tessercat/stack-deploy/README.md

 ## Stack host

-### Debian 10
+**Debian 10**

-The stack is Debian 10 only
-because its primary purpose
-is to run FreeSWITCH,
-and Debian 10 is the deployment platform recommended by the FreeSWITCH project.
+The stack deploys to Debian 10 only because its primary purpose is to run FreeSWITCH, and Debian 10 is the deployment platform recommended by the FreeSWITCH project.